Ireland Travel Books | The Best Guidebooks to Plan your Irish Adventure

 - Ireland’s Ancient East | A Guide to Its Historic Treasures

 - Ireland’s Best Walks | A Walking Guide

 A Pocket Guide to Irish Castles

-There was a time where thousands of castles dotted the Irish landscape.
+There was a time when thousands of castles dotted the Irish landscape.
 Some are still proudly standing while some lay now in ruins.
 But they all have fascinating stories to tell and nuggets of Irish history to share.

 This is exactly what A Pocket Guide to Irish Castles does.
 County after county (Northern Ireland included), the book introduces its readers to more than 70 beautifully illustrated castles.
-This pocket guide provides the reader with enough information so you can understand their historical significance without feeling overwhelmed by too many details.
+This pocket guide provides the reader with enough information, so you can understand their historical significance without feeling overwhelmed by too many details.

 For those with a love of castles or interest in Irish History, this little guide will take you to some of Ireland’s most interesting historical sights.
 Thanks to its compact size, you can take it on the road and look up information whenever you need.
-No wifi needed.
+No Wi-Fi needed.

 The Rough Guide to Ireland

 Probably one of the most complete travel books out there, this very detailed guide will suit independent travellers who want to wander on their own.
 With more than 600 pages of information, you’ll find anything you need to meticulously prepare your very own trip to Ireland and Northern Ireland.